-The daily practice of scheming for power, beyond its obvious utility, elevates the aspiring vizier above the common run of mortals—protecting him from the vicissitudes of the present by tethering him, with the invisible threads of thought, to the distant yet gloriously evil future that one day awaits him.
-Whether he stands at the top of a mountain or lies at the bottom of a dungeon, such meditation is like a protective talisman for his soul, radiating black flames that ward off despair and self-doubt.
+As soon as I reached this conclusion my agitation subsided into a type of alertness conducive to plotting, whereupon I devoted the noontime and the afternoon to this delightful activity, which flew by with remarkable speed.
+The daily habit of scheming for power, beyond its obvious practical utility, elevates the aspiring vizier above the common run of mortals—protecting him from the vicissitudes of the present by tethering him, with the invisible threads of thought, to the distant yet gloriously evil future that one day awaits him.
+Whether he stands at the summit of a dune or lies at the bottom of a dungeon, such meditation is a protective talisman for his soul, radiating black flames that ward off despair and self-doubt.

 “Where?
-I was asleep at home, dreaming of….”
+I was asleep at home, dreaming of . . .”

-Then, finally, after a long pause pregnant with meaning, I intoned:
+Finally, after a long pause pregnant with meaning, I intoned:

-“I dreamt… of houris.”
+“I dreamt of . . . houris.”

-“And can anyone confirm that you were indeed at home last night, dreaming these alleged dreams of houris?” the Chief Gardener asked in a skeptical tone.
+“Houris.
+And can anyone confirm that you were indeed at home last night, dreaming these alleged dreams of houris?” the Chief Gardener asked in a skeptical tone.

 “Don’t you mean ‘dreaming these dreams of alleged houris?’” interrupted the eunuch.

-“Yes and no,” I said—a reply that was only three words too long to be deemed an unsurpassably pithy show of brevity.
+“Yes, and . . . no,” I said—a reply that was only three words too long to be deemed an unsurpassably pithy show of brevity.

 “Yes and no?
 Can they or can’t they?”

-“Indeed, there are a dozen sex slaves on my premises that can confirm I fed them yesterday evening; but who can say what another man might dream?”
+“Indeed, there are nearly a dozen sex slaves on my premises that can confirm I fed them yesterday evening; but who can say what another man might dream?”

-The Chief Gardener, it seemed, was unaware that a pattern required repeated elements, and we were, strictly speaking, still on the first question.
+“An evasive answer.
+This is starting to become a pattern.”
+The Chief Gardener, it seemed, was unaware that a pattern requires repeated elements, and we were, strictly speaking, still on the first question.

-The Chief Gardener watched me for a while—another delay intended to weaken my resolve, but soon abandoned as hopeless—and then asked “Why were you caught fleeing the bazaar this morning?”
+The Chief Gardener watched me for a while—another delay intended to weaken my resolve, but soon abandoned as hopeless—and then asked, “Why were you caught fleeing the bazaar this morning?”

-Reassured by my logic, I responded in an exaggerated tone of breezy relaxation.
-“Why, I wasn’t fleeing the bazaar at all, but merely taking a peaceful morning stroll to my favorite coffee shop.”
+Reassured by my logic, I continued concisely but in an exaggerated tone of breezy relaxation.
+“I was out for a peaceful morning stroll.”

 “A morning stroll?”

 “Even the foremost luxury slaver in our fine city is permitted an occasional holiday.
 After all, studies funded by the Imperial Association of Slavers show that regular leisure time increases the productivity of our slaving force.”
-Soft-hearted nonsense that didn’t persuade me in the slightest, but I agreed with the IAS that it was important to keep the two meanings of “slaving” distinct in the mind of the public.
+Soft-livered nonsense that didn’t persuade me in the slightest, but I agreed with the IAS that it was important to keep the two meanings of “slaving” distinct in the mind of the public.

 Ah, I thought; so there was trouble with Mala.
 But what manner of trouble?